 At what age does a baby need a passport to travel?

-When travelling internationally with a baby, it is important to know the rules and regulations of your destination country.
-Some countries require infants have their passports so they can travel, and others that do not.
-The United States does not require an infant (under two years old) to have a passport when travelling domestically OR internationally as long as they are accompanied by at least one parent or legal guardian.Â
+When traveling internationally with a baby, knowing the rules and regulations of your destination country is essential.
+Some countries require infants to have their passports to travel, and others do not.
+The United States does not need an infant (under two years old) to have access when traveling domestically OR internationally as long as they are accompanied by at least one parent or legal guardian.